Theatre, Cinema and Performing Arts

 What events are held at the Royal Whanganui Opera House?

-Where is the Royal Whanganui Opera House?
+Where is the Royal Whanganui Opera House located?